samglish/Configuration_WC/README.md

 # Configuration_WC
-Wireless attack - ethical hacking
+### wireless attack - ethical hacking

+Before starting the configuration phase, the first thing to do is to be able to configure the wifi card adequately.